We know what you’re thinking. It’s the iPhone copy, right?

 The HTC One A9 is also way better at avoiding getting hot that most other phones in this price range.
 It looks like an iPhone, and sure enough the way it handles heat is iPhone-like too.
 In 90 per cent of situations it gets, at most, a little bit warm when some of the more powerful competition might get flat-out hot.
 That’s with the Snapdragon 617 actually being, in theory, less efficient than the Snapdragon 810 when you get right down to its atoms.
 It uses bigger transistors, you see.

 But, hey, anything that stops it from ever feeling as though I’ve lit a match in my pocket is welcome.
-And it has been a while since I’ve used a ₹40,000-plus Android phone that actually stays cool most of the time.
+And it has been a while since I’ve used a £400-plus Android phone that actually stays cool most of the time.

-Props to HTC for sorting out a lot of what is wrong with the cameras of the HTC One M9, One M8s and co.
+While has gone a bit wrong with the HTC One A9’s UK pricing, I do have to give props to HTC for sorting out a lot of what is wrong with the cameras of the HTC One M9, One M8s and co.